Once Upon a Girl

-Once Upon a Girl is a 1976 American live-action/adult animated fantasy comedy pornographic film written, produced, and directed by Don Jurwich.
-It was animated by a group of animators who had worked for Walt Disney Productions and Hanna-Barbera, according to the director in an interview included with the DVD release.
+Once Upon a Girl is a 1976 American pornographic live-action/animated fantasy comedy film produced and directed by Don Jurwich, and co-written by Jurwich and Joel Seibel.
+It was done by a group of animators, former employees of Walt Disney Productions and Hanna-Barbera, according to the director in an interview included with the DVD release.

 Plot

 A lewd old lady claiming to be Mother Goose (Hal Smith) has been put on trial for obscenity due to telling the "true versions" of famous fairy tales.
 Her evidence is presented as a collection of pornographic animated shorts, those of Jack and the Beanstalk, Cinderella, and Little Red Riding Hood.